Phonograph records manufacturing · New Jersey

 - recordable injuries tracked

-Grade compares Independent Record Pressing, LLC's OSHA Total Case Rate to the BLS industry benchmark across 4 years of Form 300A filings (2016–2024).
+Grade compares Independent Record Pressing, LLC's OSHA Total Case Rate of 6.6 to the Phonograph records manufacturing BLS benchmark of 3.3 (201% of benchmark) across 4 years of Form 300A filings (2016–2024). <a href="/methodology">See methodology</a> for reporting-limitation caveats.

 Injury rate over time